djrscally/pubg_reporting/README.md

 ### Uninstallation

 This involves removing the cron job so it doesn't try and run the daily sync anymore, and deleting the database.
-Just move into the repo's directly and run install.sh but tell it to uninstall instead:
+Just move into the repo's directory and run install.sh but tell it to uninstall instead:

 ```
 $ cd pubg_reporting